shawnbanasick/kade/README.md

 * In Linux, locate the AppImage file of the old version and delete it.

 ## Contributions and Problems
-If you discover a problem with the software or want to make a feature request, please describe it on the issue tracker - https://github.com/shawnbanasick/kade/issues or email to ken.q.tools@gmail.com.
-Contributions are welcome.
-Make a pull request.
+If you discover a problem with the software or want to make a feature request, send an email to ken.q.tools@gmail.com.

 ## User Interface Translators Welcomed!
 If you would like to volunteer to translate the user interface (about 400 words and phrases) into another language, please contact me at ken.q.tools@gmail.com